Information for Prospective Students

-Once students are admitted to the Honors College in late January, students are asked which living-learning program captures their interest.
+After students are invited to the Honors College, they are asked which living-learning programs capture their interest.
 The seven living-learning programs include: Advanced Cybersecurity Experience for Students (ACES), Design Cultures & Creativity (DCC), Entrepreneurship and Innovation (EIP), Gemstone (GEMS), Honors Humanities (HH), Integrated Life Sciences (ILS), and University Honors (UH).

 In addition to participating in a living-learning program, honors students may wish to participate in a departmental honors program in their academic major.
 Students must apply to most departmental honors programs in the sophomore or junior year.

 Transfer Students from other Colleges or Universities

 Transfer students to Maryland from other colleges and universities may occasionally be admitted to the University Honors Program in the Honors College on a space-available basis, normally after two semesters of college coursework.
 Admission for transfer students is highly competitive and the number of spaces available varies considerably from year to year.